-4. Hone Outside Beveled Portion of Cutting Edge Using Conical Stone and forth over a small arc of beveled edge.
+4. Hone Outside Beveled Portion of Cutting Edge Using Conical Stone arc of beveled edge.
 Turn bit and repeat until entire edge has been honed.
 To test sharpening, cut circular holes in a sheet of paper.

 Hold borer bit with threads on cork rest and place just the tip of conical stone on and parallel to bevel.
-Use very light strokes back
+Use very light strokes back and forth over a small www.forestry-suppliers.com